 You see I’ve saved time as this lentil dal recipe isn’t made with dried kidney beans like the traditional dal makhani.

 No, I’ve used canned beans so it’s much quicker to make!

-I’ve also substituted the cream in the traditional version with a few tablespoons of grated coconut cream
+I’ve also substituted the cream which you’ll find in a traditional version of this lentil and kidney bean curry with a few tablespoons of grated coconut cream.

 That means this recipe still has that delicious authentic creamy consistency, but not the calories!

 So, folks if you’re like me and you love a good curry, not only is this lentil and kidney bean dal just absolutely delicious, but it’s totally packed full of nutrition too!

 So where did I get the idea for this curry recipe from?

 Well, those of you who follow the blog regularly will know I’m a HUGE curry fan.